 The STEM Center and professional advisors are very helpful for making educational goals, navigating through University policies, and answering questions about the GE program.
 For more on CNS Advising, go to CNS Advising website.

 Students must request a graduation requirement check (grad check) through the Office of the Registrar prior to the end of the term of their expected graduation.
 Check this website for more information on grad check and grad check deadlines.

-PAWS is an automated credit summary, for undergraduate degrees, that provides students with a listing of all coursework required for graduation from CSUSB.
-It allows students to map out their course selection at any point in their academic career by comparing the classes they have taken or are now taking to those they will need to take in order to complete their undergraduate degree program.
-See the Office of the Registrar website to learn more or head over to MyCoyote to see your PAWS.
+PAWS is an automated credit summary, for undergraduate degrees, that provides students with a listing of all coursework required for graduation from CSUSB. myCAP allows students to map out their course selections at any point in their academic career by comparing the classes they have taken or are now taking to those they will need to take in order to complete their undergraduate degree program.
+See the Office of the Registrar website to learn more or head over to myCoyote to see your PAWS and myCAP.

 In addition to advising, we strongly encourage you to map out which courses you will take and in which semesters.
 For that reason we provide sample Roadmaps to graduation.
 These are sample worksheets and should not be interpreted as the plan to graduate.
 Each student's circumstances are different.
 Are you a freshman, a transfer student, do you attend CSUSB full-time or part-time, do you have heavy external commitments, etc?
 So please spend some time creating your own plan.
 Remember that there is a need to be flexible since it is possible you may not be able to take a certain course when you want to.